 The Red Thread in a Pitch

-In this episode of The Red Thread, Tamsen takes a look at Arianna Huffington’s latest venture, Thrive Global, to show how the five pieces of the Red Thread apply to a real world example.
+In this episode of Find The Red Thread, Tamsen takes a look at Arianna Huffington’s latest venture, Thrive Global, to show how the five pieces of the Red Thread apply to a real-world pitch example.

 Getting in-depth with Thrive Global’s Investor Pitch Deck, Tamsen breaks down the principles of the Red Thread as they apply to a more specific pitch and business model.